 The participating laboratories analyzed the raw pet food for harmful bacteria, including Salmonella and Listeria monocytogenes.
 In past projects, CVM had monitored dog and cat food for the presence of Salmonella.
-But before this study, the center “had not investigated the occurrence of Listeria in pet food,” said Dr. Renate Reimschuessel, a researcher at CVM’s Office of Research and one of the study’s principal investigators.
+But before this study, the center “had not investigated the occurrence of Listeria in pet food,” said Renate Reimschuessel, a veterinarian at CVM’s Office of Research and one of the study’s principal investigators.
 Dr. Reimschuessel further noted that “quite a large percentage of the raw foods for pets we tested were positive for the pathogen Listeria monocytogenes.”
 (Pathogens are disease-causing germs, like some bacteria.
 Not all bacteria are harmful pathogens, though.
 Some bacteria are helpful to people and animals, such as those that live in the intestines and contribute to a healthy gut.)

 Of the 196 raw pet food samples analyzed, 15 were positive for Salmonella and 32 were positive for L. monocytogenes (see Table 1).